Eddie and the Cruisers: Re-release

 In 1984, Eddie and the Cruisers was discovered by additional audiences during its first pay cable run on HBO.
 Embassy Pictures re-released the film for one week based on successful summer cable screenings and a popular radio single, but it once again failed to perform at the box office.
 Looking back, Davidson said, "that picture should have been a theatrical success.
 There was an audience for it.
 People still watch it and still tell me about it."

 Davidson was offered the job of directing a sequel to the film, but he was not keen on the idea and wanted no participation.
 The eventual project, which had no link to the Kluge source novel, was released as Eddie and the Cruisers II: Eddie Lives! in 1989.

 Home media

-In 1984, "Eddie and the Cruisers" was released on VHS videocassette, CED and Laser videodisc by Embassy Home Entertainment.
+In 1984, Eddie and the Cruisers was released on VHS, CED and Laser videodisc by Embassy Home Entertainment.